kaazing/java.client.tutorials/android/ws/README.md

 This tutorial shows how Android application can communicate over the web with an `echo` service running within Kaazing WebSocket Gateway using Kaazing Java WebSocket Client library.
 The application sends text messages to the `echo` service over WebSocket.
 The `echo` service, running inside the Kaazing WebSocket Gateway, reflects back the message that is received by the Android application.

-## Minimum Requirements for Running or Building Kaazing Android JMS WebSocket tutorial
+## Minimum Requirements for Running or Building Kaazing Android Echo WebSocket tutorial

 * Java 1.8
 * Gradle 2.10 or higher